 75 % v/v 2-propanol/DI water

 50 % v/v 2-propanol/DI water

-Several changes have been made to ROSE testing over the years in terms of equipment, testing procedure, types of chemicals, and more.
-The ROSE test was reiterated with the addition of thermal extraction methods, and called a modified ROSE test.
+Several changes have been made to ROSE testing over the years in terms of equipment, testing procedure, types of chemicals used, and more.
+The ROSE test was reiterated with the addition of thermal extraction methods and called a modified ROSE test.
 Similar to the standard ROSE test, it involves an exchange of bulk ions between a PCB and solvent.
 A modified ROSE test is carried out at an elevated temperature to accelerate ion transfer.
 The modified ROSE test is performed in ionograph-style equipment.